Who’s Who in Trinidad and Tobago Business

 MEETING PLACES AND CONFERENCE CENTRES

 Trinidad and Tobago is one of the top five Caribbean meeting and conference destinations.
 Many hotels have facilities for conferences, including international brands such as the Hyatt Regency Trinidad and the Hilton Trinidad and Conference Centre.
-In addition to the state-of-the-art National Academy for the Performing Arts (NAPA), award-winning spots like Coco Reef and the Magdalena Grand Beach Resort in Tobago are ideal for corporate meetings and teambuilding retreats.
-T&T is host to more than 80,000 business travellers annually.
-The Tourism Development Company Limited comprises a Convention Bureau department within its organisational structure. http://www.tdc.co.tt/
+In addition, the state-of-the-art National Academy for the Performing Arts (NAPA), South Academy for the Performing Arts, award-winning spots like Coco Reef and the Magdalena Grand Beach Resort in Tobago are ideal for corporate meetings and team-building retreats.
+Trinidad and Tobago hosted 29,449 business travellers during the first half of 2017.

 The legal system is based on common law